 Zinc Deficiency Symptoms, Causes & Correction

-Zinc is a mineral needed by the body to ward off infections and produce vital cells.
-And while zinc is one of the easier nutrients to obtain through proper dieting, it’s still important to understand the common zinc deficiency symptoms so you know what to look for if you suspect you’re not getting enough.
+Zinc is required during pregnancy, infancy, and throughout for the body to develop correctly.
+And while all ages and genders can be affected by zinc deficiency, the symptoms of zinc deficiency in males can show up in different ways when compared with symptoms of zinc deficiency in females.
+Zinc as a mineral is needed by the body to ward off infections and produce vital cells.
+It's important to understand the common zinc deficiency symptoms so you know what to look for if you suspect you’re not getting enough.

 - Gastrointestinal diseases, such as Crohn’s disease

 - Chronic Kidney Disease

 Inability to Concentrate